 - 8. Participates in a Committee's of Council - 9.
 Volunteers for and willingly accepts assignments and completes them thoroughly and on time. - 10.
 Stays informed about committee matters, prepares themselves well for meetings, and reviews and comments on minutes and reports. - 11.
 Gets to know other council members and builds a collegial working relationship that contributes to consensus. - 12.
 Is an active participant in the committee's annual evaluation and planning efforts.

-Council Members' Code of Conduct Approved by Council: November 19th, 2018
+Council Members' Code of Conduct

 NSCSW Council Member Code of Conduct